gheenc/Computational-Methods/pset4/README.md

 **They are behind each other**
 **This is not a representative view of the clusters because we are representing data in only 2 dimensions.
 If the points were smaller, we might see some of the ones that are behind but we still wouldn't fully appreciate the relationships of the data because it has been reduced to 2 dimensions**

-I only say 5 crosses for 7 clusters so I printed the pca centers dataframe and saw cluser 1 has a high PCA 0 and cluster 5 has a high PCA1, so those clusers are off the screen, which can also be seen on the zoomed out version of the centers dataframe.
+I only saw 5 crosses for 7 clusters so I printed the pca centers dataframe and saw cluser 1 has a high PCA 0 and cluster 5 has a high PCA1, so those clusers are off the screen, which can also be seen on the zoomed out version of the centers dataframe.
 ['Scatterplot of zoomed out Centers PCA dataframe'](zoomed_out_centers.png)

 I repeated the k-means clustering again with 7 clusters but different random states (2 and 5) and did not see any noticeable differences - there were still only 5 crosses in the zoomed in plane and a similar differential pattern.